g-leech/argmin-gravitas/_posts/2022-07-06-the-sweep-of-history.markdown

 <a href="{{giga}}">Gigasecond</a>:

 > A billion seconds sounds like a long time: After all, a billion is a pretty big number.
 But as we can see, it's actually quite manageable, depending on how you look at it.
 And this is only one of the many quantities we are confronted with from our universe that can be viewed on the human scale, from the size of a neutron star (it could fit comfortable in the Boston metro area) to the frequency of supernovas in our galaxy (about once every hundred years).
-These are intersections of the cosmic with the human,
+These are intersections of the cosmic with the human

 <br>